justingamble/nfl_rushing/README.md

    mix ecto.reset

 ## Design Decisions

+#### Overview
+- Application was implemented and tested using Phoenix Liveview.
+    - Elixir 1.11.3 (compiled with Erlang/OTP 23)
+    - Erlang 23.2.4.2
+- Browser testing was done with Google Chrome.
+- This application loads data into a PostgreSQL database, and queries from it.

 ### File download
 - The download functionality is implemented using a Phoenix endpoint.
 Once the download is complete, a message is sent to Phoenix PubSub.
 The Phoenix Liveview application consumes the Phoenix PubSub message and displays a flash message to the user.
 - The file being downloaded is streamed from the database to the user.
 In particular, the data is not first written to